ArianeMora/scircm/README.md

 *If you have any troubles running the tutorial on a windows machine, please let us know and we can help to sort out any issues.

 ## Issues
-Please let us know if you have any issues (ariane.n.mora@gmail.com) or via the [issues](https://github.com/ArianeMora/scircm/issues)! tab (preferred).
+Please let us know if you have any issues (ariane.n.mora@gmail.com) or via the issues tab (preferred).

 #### Quick version
 ```